 If you’ve been diagnosed with cancer at an early age, then one of your first concerns may be your fertility.
 Although not everyone wants to have children, most people at least want to have the option.
-Cancer, and its treatments, can sometimes narrow your options or raise doubts about whether having kids is even the right thing to do.
 The good news is that, in most cases, women facing cancer can still become parents.

 The effect of treatment for cancer depends on the type of treatment you receive.
 Effects also hinge on other factors, such as your genetics, age, gender, kind of cancer, where it is located, and your response to treatment.
-Keep in mind that your options will be much more limited after treatment than before, which is why it is so important to get in to your doctor right away to discuss alternatives.
+Keep in mind that your options will be much more limited after treatment than before, which is why it is so important to schedule a consultation with a reproductive endocrinologist right away.

 The two most frequently used cancer treatments and their effects on fertility are: